kaipartmann/Peridynamics.jl/docs/src/dev_materials.md

 [`bond_stretch`](@ref Peridynamics.bond_stretch), and do not have to know which of the two it is.
 Nothing reaches `storage.bond_length` directly, not even the materials of this package.

-The marker `dmg_state::DamageState` is the place for the state of the damage model, see below.
+The marker `dmg_state::DamageState` is the place for the state of the damage model, the fracture bookkeeping included, see below.
 Every storage of this package declares it, so every damage model runs on every material.

 Own field blocks are defined with [`@storage_fields`](@ref Peridynamics.@storage_fields):